AxonIQ/reference-guide/part3/command-dispatching.md

 The BeanValidationInterceptor also implements `MessageHandlerInterceptor`, allowing you to configure it as a Handler Interceptor as well.

-Command Handler Interceptors
+Message Handler Interceptors
 ----------------------------

-Command Handler Interceptors can take action both before and after command processing.
+Message Handler Interceptors can take action both before and after command processing.
 Interceptors can even block command processing altogether, for example for security reasons.

-Interceptors must implement the `CommandHandlerInterceptor` interface.
+Interceptors must implement the `MessageHandlerInterceptor` interface.
 This interface declares one method, `handle`, that takes three parameters: the command message, the current `UnitOfWork` and an `InterceptorChain`.
 The `InterceptorChain` is used to continue the dispatching process.

+Unlike Dispatch Interceptors, Handler Interceptors are invoked in the context of the Command Handler.
+That means they can attach correlation data based on the Message being handled to the Unit of Work, for example.
+This correlation data will then be attached to messages being created in the context of that Unit of Work.

+Handler Interceptors are also typically used to manage transactions around the handling of a command.
+To do so, register a `TransactionManagingInterceptor`, which in turn is configured with a `TransactionManager` to start and commit (or roll back) the actual transaction.

 Distributing the Command Bus
 ============================

-The CommandBus implementations described in [Command Bus](3-command-handling.md#command-bus) only allow Command Messages to be dispatched within a single JVM.
-Sometimes, you want multiple instances of Command Buses in different JVM's to act as one.
+The CommandBus implementations described in earlier only allow Command Messages to be dispatched within a single JVM.
+Sometimes, you want multiple instances of Command Buses in different JVMs to act as one.
 Commands dispatched on one JVM's Command Bus should be seamlessly transported to a Command Handler in another JVM while sending back any results.

 That's where the `DistributedCommandBus` comes in.
 Unlike the other `CommandBus` implementations, the `DistributedCommandBus` does not invoke any handlers at all.
 All it does is form a "bridge" between Command Bus implementations on different JVM's.
 Each instance of the `DistributedCommandBus` on each JVM is called a "Segment".